nopwdio/dev.nopwd.io/src/content/docs/guides/tokens.md

 :::caution[Security consideration]
 Always use a TLS connection to send the `token` to your backend.
 :::

-## When to verify the access token?

-You need to verify the `token` just before creating the user's session.

 ## How to verify the access token?